nemonik/hands-on-DevOps-gen2/README.md

 I and the community of practice argue DevOps will struggle without ubiquitous access to shared pools of software configurable system resources and higher-level services that can be rapidly provisioned (i.e., cloud).

-Although, it is actually possible to [DevOps on mainframes](https://www.youtube.com/watch?v=eMS97X5ZTGc) The video is in the contect of continuous delivery, but read between the lines.
+Although, it is actually possible to [DevOps on mainframes](https://www.youtube.com/watch?v=eMS97X5ZTGc) The video is in the context of continuous delivery, but read between the lines.

 ## 7.21.
 But really why do we automate err. code?